yyexela/FSSS/README.md

 Resolution: Large
 ```
 * Make sure the LED panel is mounted below the dot pattern and has the PVC pipes with microfiber cloths supporting the acrylic from below.
 The PVC's should be located near the center of the four sides of the dot pattern paper, but not too close where the PVC's shadow is on the pattern.
 This is to try to keep the acrylic from bending between images taken.
-* Also, make sure that the closet rods with zip-ties are in the camera's field of view, as close the water table's surface as possible without touching the water, and not obstructing the dot pattern.
+* Also, make sure that the closet rods with zip-ties are in the camera's field of view, as close to the water table's surface as possible without touching the water, and not obstructing the dot pattern.
 We want to use the zip-ties in our images for image registration later.

 ## Collecting Data
 * This section requires you to be in the DHL.